 - Attract new residents.
 Young renters are interested in sustainable properties.
 In fact, it’s one of the top amenities that appeal to millennials and Gen Z prospects.
 So, utilizing clean energy will incentivize more prospects to apply for vacant units at your building.

 - Low-maintenance.
 Solar panels only need to be cleared of debris and cleaned once a year.
-This usually costs anywhere from $150-$330.
+This usually costs anywhere from $150 to $330.

 Cons of solar panels for apartments: